hossein1387/LogicBrain/README.md

 ![alttext](files/neuron.png)

-# Project Logic Brain : a Binary Neural Networks Accelerator
+# Project Logic Brain : A Binary Neural Networks Accelerator

-## Goal: Accelerate a neural network inspired algorithm using a hardware software solution.

 In this project, we accelerated a binary neural net by factor of 2000 times.